CBSE Notes Class 6 Maths Chapter 1 Patterns in Mathematics

 1.0Patterns in Mathematics: Class 6th Mathematics

 Patterns are arrangements of numbers, shapes, or objects that follow a particular rule or set of rules.
 Understanding patterns helps students develop reasoning and problem-solving skills.
-Let’s explore the different types of patterns in Class 6 Mathematics.
+Let’s explore the different types of patterns in Class 6 Maths.

 2.0What is Mathematics?

 Mathematics is the study of numbers, shapes, and structures, governed by logic and reasoning.
-It provides tools to analyze and solve problems, and its applications extend far beyond calculations into understanding the world around us.
+It provides tools to analyse and solve problems, and its applications extend far beyond calculations into understanding the world around us.
 Patterns in mathematics not only simplify complex problems but also reveal deep relationships among mathematical concepts.

 3.0Patterns in Numbers